Super Nintendo Architecture

 Ricoh’s additions

-The 65C816 was an acceptable general-purpose CPU for its decade (the 80s).
+The 65C816 is a general-purpose CPU conceived in 1983 as a follow-up of its 1975 ancestor, with all the requirements and constraints that this implies.
 Yet, Nintendo planned its console to last throughout the 90s.
-So, Ricoh had to step up its game, if you pardon the pun.
+Thus, Ricoh had to step up its game (if you pardon the pun).

 Speedy memory access

-The second group of additions was the two exclusive DMAs** (Direct Memory Access) that enable to move data around without the intervention of the CPU (resulting in faster speeds).
+The second challenge was to increment its data bandwidth.
+Hence, two exclusive DMAs (Direct Memory Access) were added to move data around without the intervention of the CPU (resulting in faster speeds).
 For this design to work, regions of memory are referenced using two different address buses [6]:

 When a DMA is being set up, the origin must come from a different bus than the destination.